DaewoongKwon/test/README.md

   - Click on the `Clone` button in the top right
   - Next click on `Generate Git Credentials` which will show you the Username and Password that you can use for Git authentication
   - Please reach out to `bbluhm.consulting@gmail.com` in case you are experiencing any troubles in the above step
-- Create a new git branch (with a name of your choice), later you will Git commit and push you code changes using this branch
+- Create a new git branch (with a name of your choice - later you will Git commit and push you code changes using this branch)
 - Create three new empty Python files called `my_functions.py`, `my_pandas_operations.py` and `my_classes.py`

 # 2.)